 Blocked drains are a common household problem, but when the blockage is caused by soil, it can be particularly challenging.
+A blocked drain filled with soil can quickly lead to water backup and property damage, so it’s important to address this issue as soon as possible.
 Soil clogs often occur in outdoor drains, where dirt and debris are more likely to enter the drainage system.
 Although we’d recommend contacting a professional plumber, fortunately, with the right tools and techniques, it is possible to clear the blockage yourself.
 Here’s a comprehensive guide on how to unblock a drain filled with soil, including how it might get blocked, signs of soil blockage, and when to call a professional.

 How a Drain Might Get Blocked with Soil